 - Projects should be based on local demands and needs and be reflected in national development strategy and sector plans.

-For more details on the rules and requirements, please refer to Rules and Guidelines.
+For more details on the rules and requirements, please refer to General Conditions and Rules and Guidelines.